rdfio/RDFIO/README.md

 other semantic tools, from which it is then possible to "export, collaboratively edit, and import again", to/from SMW.

-This extensions was developed as part of a
-[Google Summer of Code 2010 project](http://www.mediawiki.org/wiki/User:SHL/GSoC2010),
-and further extended as part of a [FOSS OPW 2014 project](https://www.mediawiki.org/wiki/Extension:RDFIO/Template_matching_for_RDFIO).
+This extensions was initially developed as part of a [Google Summer of Code 2010 project](http://www.mediawiki.org/wiki/User:SHL/GSoC2010), and further extended as part of a [FOSS OPW 2014 project](https://www.mediawiki.org/wiki/Extension:RDFIO/Template_matching_for_RDFIO).